worldforge/worldforge/libs/squall/README.md

 [![Join us on Gitter!](https://badges.gitter.im/Worldforge.svg)](https://gitter.im/Worldforge/Lobby) [![Build Squall standalone](https://github.com/worldforge/worldforge/actions/workflows/build-squall.yml/badge.svg)](https://github.com/worldforge/worldforge/actions/workflows/build-squall.yml)

-Squall is a library used for making sure that clients have up to date content.
+Squall is a library used for making sure that clients have up-to-date content.
 It handles both syncing as well as partial updates.

 It's meant to be used in an environment where there's a need to have multiple clients which can download content from